emarti43/lazytag_bot/README.md

 **METHOD**

 1. Become familiar with the dataset and possibly change datasets to fit our needs
-2. Create a model in order to analyze images (i.e. tell the difference between a tree,)
+2. Create a model in order to analyze images
 3. Become familiar with parsing the English Language
 4. Create grammar for English from a given dataset
 5. Pulling image from a social media website (Reddit or Instagram) classifying it